DataDog/dd-trace-py/docs/contributing-integrations.rst

 Service Naming/Peer.Service
 ---------------------------
-Service Naming and Peer.Service help with automated service detection and modelling by providing different default values for the service and operation name span attributes.
-These attributes are adjusted by using environment variables which toggle various schemas.
-Every integration is required to support the existing schemas.
+Service Naming and Peer.Service help with automated service detection and modeling by providing different default values for the service and operation name span attributes.
+These attributes are adjusted by using environment variables which toggle various schema.
+Every integration is required to support the existing schema.

-The API to support service name, peer.service, and schematization can be found here: <https://github.com/DataDog/dd-trace-py/blob/1.x/ddtrace/internal/schema/__init__.py#L52-L64>
+The API to support service name, peer.service, and schema can be found here: <https://github.com/DataDog/dd-trace-py/blob/1.x/ddtrace/internal/schema/__init__.py#L52-L64>

 The important elements are:
 1. Every integration needs a default service name, which is what the service name for spans will be when the integration is called.
 1. The default service name should be wrapped with `schematize_service_name()`
-1. If the span being created is a supported OTel format:
+1. If the span being created is a supported Open Telemetry format:

-    a.
-Wrap your operation name with the appropriate `schematize_*_operation` call (or add a new one)
+  1. Wrap your operation name with the appropriate `schematize_*_operation` call (or add a new one)
-    a.
-If OTel specifies precursors for peer.service, ensure your span includes those as tags
+  1. If Open Telemetry specifies precursors for peer.service, ensure your span includes those as tags

-The point of these changes is to allow service name schematization to toggle behaviors:
+The point of these changes is to allow service name schema to toggle behaviors:
 * `v0`: Each integration has a default integration name, which is used in the service map and to generate APM statistics
 * `v1`: Integrations now use the value of `DD_SERVICE` and the map/statistics are generated using peer.service.